Charlie9009/CI_PP5_INSTRUMENTA/README.md

 #### Product Database

-* I used a database of instruments from [Kaggle]( https://www.kaggle.com/datasets/lasaljaywardena/music-instrument-images-dataset) and added the products manually to the project.
+* I used a database of images of instruments from [Kaggle]( https://www.kaggle.com/datasets/lasaljaywardena/music-instrument-images-dataset) and added the products manually to the project.

 ## Features